-A “no deal Brexit” or “Brexit” with a withdrawl agreement is now likely to happen in the next few months, following the EU granting an extension until the 31st of January 2020 for the UK government to obtain parliament’s approval to the final terms of the withdrawl agreement.
+A “no deal Brexit” or “Brexit” with a withdrawl agreement is now likely to happen in the next month or so, following the EU granting an extension until the 31st of January 2020 for the UK government to obtain parliament’s approval to the final terms of the withdrawl agreement and the general election in the UK on the 12th of December.
 SaaS suppliers and SaaS customers need to take steps now to ensure that they comply with the requirement to appoint an EU Representative under the GDPR, where they will no longer have any establishment in the EU, after Brexit.

 When must an EU Representative be appointed.